UniMath/agda-unimath/src/wild-category-theory/maps-noncoherent-large-omega-precategories.lagda.md

     1-cell-globular-map-large-globular-map F
 ```

-### The identity map on a noncoherent large wild higher precategory
+### The identity map on a noncoherent large ω-precategory

 ```agda
 module _